 There are a variety of services that can make the process of building your website so simple that you can finish setting it up within a weekend.
 In this article, we will take a look at what you need to build your own website and get it up and running.

-Preparing to build a website
+How to build a website from a scratch: Preparation

 There are three things that you will need to build your own website.
 The first, of course, is a hosting provider.
 A web hosting provider is a company that rents out space in the online world for making websites, in much the same way a landlord rents out space for people to live in.

 The second thing you are going to need is a domain name, which is the hyperlink (for example, www.sitename.com) that people will enter in their browser to access your website.
-Finally, you will need a website creation platform, such as WordPress or Weebly, that will allow you to design your website and populate it with written content.
+Finally, you will need a website creation platform, such as WordPress (opens in new tab) or Weebly (opens in new tab), that will allow you to design your website and populate it with written content.

 Such platforms may either be packaged with your web hosting plan, or will need to be installed separately.
 We will go into detail about each of these elements below as we help you learn to build a website.